International Students

 After Graduation

-Kestora College supports your transition to working life.
+Kestora University supports your transition to working life.
 We offer resources for job seeking, career guidance, and alumni networking both in Finland and internationally.

 Explore Career ServicesFrequently Asked Questions